nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/installation.rst

     from arc import *
     # write your code that uses ARC then.

-It is important that package is stored somewhere where user has write permissions, so that it can update the databases with atomic properties.
+It is important that package is stored somewhere where user has write permissions, so that it can update the databases with atomic properties. **This is the end of the standard installation for majority of the users.**

 Installation of the package globally with setup.py